Derikulous/zillow_hackathon/README.md

 	pip install -r requirements.txt

 Our code is licensed under the [MIT License](license.md).
 Pull requests will be accepted to this repo, pending review and approval.

+Icon credit goes to Rohan Gupta & the Noun Project (Creative Commons CC BY 3.0)